adrianeyre/food-tracker/README.md

 $ git clone https://github.com/adrianeyre/food-tracker
 $ cd food-tracker
 ```
-* Go to the AppStore to download and install [xCode] (https://unity3d.com/
+* Go to the Apple AppStore to download and install Xcode
 * Load and run the application in xCode

 ## <a name="Shots">Screen Shots</a>